 Workers’ Compensation Can Help You Recover Financial Damages

 The Florida Division of Workers’ Compensation (DWC) notes that construction employers, employers of companies that have at least four employees, and agricultural businesses must provide workers’ compensation to their employees if they get injured or develop an illness while working.
-In Florida in particular, construction workers cannot be “independent contractors” but are instead labeled as employees to ensure their workers’ compensation rights.
+In Florida, construction workers cannot be “independent contractors” but are instead labeled as employees to ensure their workers’ compensation rights.

 When you notify your employer about your injury, they will then alert their workers’ compensation insurance company about your condition.
-The insurance company may reach out to you to send you to a physician included in your employer’s network.
+The insurance company may connect you to a physician included in your employer’s network.
 Provided you continue receiving medical treatment as referred by your employer’s network, you may receive coverage for:

 - Doctor’s appointments